thewizardplusplus/biohazardcore/README.md

   - operations with the movable field part:
     - moving;
     - rotating;
-    - unioning with the primary field.
+    - unioning with the primary field;
+  - classifying cells (see the cell classification model for details).

 ## Installation